 Unlike most awards shows, stars and their guests actually eat and drink during the Globes -- mostly liquid dinners, by the looks of things -- leading to a messy evening of gaffes, fumbles, and Inebriated Uncle-style acceptance speeches.
-In honor of tonight’s festivities, here's a look at some of the booziest (or at least the booziest-seeming) Globe moments to date.
+In honor of tonight’s festivities, here's a look at some of the possibly booziest and booziest-seeming Globe moments to date.

 Emma Thompson loses her shoes (2014)